Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Licensee agrees not to disclose, share, or publish any pricing, fee, or licensing terms to any third party without Licensor's prior written consent.
 Disclosure of pricing information to competitors, potential customers, or any third party may constitute a Material Breach.
 Licensee may share pricing information only with its own employees, contractors, or advisors who have a legitimate need to know and who are bound by confidentiality obligations.

 **Security Requirements:**
-Licensee must implement reasonable technical and administrative safeguards (consistent with industry-standard practices for protecting proprietary software) to protect the Software and prevent unauthorized access, use, or disclosure.
-Such safeguards shall include, at minimum: (i) access controls limiting Software access to Authorized Users, (ii) secure storage of Software and related credentials, and (iii) measures to prevent unauthorized copying or distribution.
+Licensee must implement technical and administrative safeguards to protect the Software and prevent unauthorized access, use, or disclosure.
+Such safeguards must include, at minimum: (i) access controls limiting Software access to Authorized Users only, (ii) secure storage of Software and related credentials, and (iii) measures to prevent unauthorized copying or distribution.
+Licensee's failure to implement and maintain such safeguards constitutes a Material Breach.

 **Breach Notification:**
 Licensee must notify Licensor immediately (and in any event within twenty-four (24) hours) upon discovery of any unauthorized use, disclosure, or breach of security related to the Software.